PIX3LFLUX/MeshroomDFM/README.md

 ![Product Name Screen Shot][product-screenshot]

-MeshroomDFM is a Meshroom Node that employs a Convolutional Neural Network to generate and refine feature matches between multiple images.
+MeshroomDFM is a project designed for [Alicevision Meshroom][meshroom-url], that employs a Convolutional Neural Network to generate and refine feature matches between multiple images.
 The goal of this project is to replace the classical Photogrammetry Pipeline Nodes for Feature Extraction, Image Matching and Feature Matching with an all-in-one solution.
 Since Developer Documentation for creating custom Meshroom Nodes is hard to come by, the documentation for this project also demonstrates how to build and deploy binaries build with python and pyinstaller.